 It could only be my Thai ex-girlfriend wanting money.

-The angry statement roiling in my head was better left unspoken and I left the apartment without answering the phone.
+The angry statement roiling in my head was better left unspoken.
+I dressed in seconds and left the apartment without answering the phone.

-My downstairs neighbor ran up to the stoop and sputtered, “A plane crashed into the Trade Tower!”
+My downstairs neighbor, Jim, ran up and sputtered, “A plane crashed into the Trade Tower!”

 “No, you can see the smoke from First Avenue!”
 Jim pointed to corner.
 People stood in the middle of 1st Avenue staring downtown.
 My neighbor looked upward.
 I’m going to the roof.”